binasalkar/NumericSequenceGenerator/README.md

 1. Download the files from the folder "E2ETest" and copy them to a new folder "E2ETest".
 2. Replace back the index.html from the application folder (take the original one from application folder)
 3. Refresh the plunker to view the application.
-4. In a seperate command prompt, run the belowcommand (also add the correct path of the conf.js file) protractor conf.js
+4. In a seperate command prompt, run the command (also add the correct path of the conf.js file) "protractor conf.js"
 5. The browser opens up and runs all the tests.
 This is very fast.
 6. At the end , the results are displayed in the command prompt.
 7. All the tests should pass